bestwebsoft/updater-wordpress-plugin/readme.txt

 2. Updater page in the BWS admin area.

 == Changelog ==

+= V1.24 - 26.02.2015 =
+* Update : Plugin settings are updated.
+* Update : We updated all functionality for wordpress 4.1.1.

 = V1.23 - 08.01.2015 =
 * Update : We updated all functionality for wordpress 4.1.